Skip to content

 Although medications can help to relieve the worst symptoms, many parents would welcome possible ways of preventing the onset of ADHD, which may lead to serious behavior and academic problems.
 The disorder has been associated with physical inactivity in kids as well as poor diet quality and sleep habits.

 A new study, the first of its kind, finds that when children abide by several key health-promoting lifestyle recommendations at ages 10 and 11 they are less likely to have received an ADHD diagnosis by the age of 14.
 In fact, a divergence in the likelihood of being diagnosed with ADHD, linked only to these lifestyle factors, begins to show up as early as age three, says senior study author Paul Veugelers, PhD, Professor of Epidemiology at the School of Public Health, University of Alberta, who worked with colleague Kara Loewen, MSc and others.
-The study appears in the April issue of Psychosomatic Medicine, journal of the American Psychosomatic Society.
+The study appears in the April issue of Psychosomatic Medicine, journal of the Society for Biopsychosocial Science and Medicine.

 The nine lifestyle recommendations—all supported by scientific evidence that they promote children’s health—entail specific dietary guidelines such as six servings a day of fruits and vegetables, eating foods low in sugar and saturated fats, healthy grains, etc.; ample physical activity; limited screen time; and sleeping nine to 11 hours a night.